odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 Remember the relationships:

-* Slim - To handle the routing
+* Slim - To handle routing and dispatching
 * Single Action Controllers - To invoke the correct service method (domain)
 * Domain - The core of your application
 * Services - To handle business logic